-In accordance with IFRS 2, an expense of €563 million, calculated on the basis of the estimated probable number of shares under various plans, was recognised in respect of fiscal year 2018 (compared to €1.186 million at December 31, 2017).
-The decrease of IFRS 2 expense is related to the re-assessment of quantity expected to be granted given the programme's progression and the realized income.
+In accordance with IFRS 2, an expense of €193 million, calculated on the basis of the estimated probable number of shares under various plans, was recognised in respect of fiscal year 2019 (compared to €563 million at December 31, 2018).
+This IFRS 2 expense is related on the one hand to the initiation of new programs and the other hand to the program's progression and the realized income.

-The loss on share buybacks used amounted to €376 million and was deducted from consolidated equity at 31 December 2018 (vs €2.258 thousand at December 31, 2017) which reduces the consolidated shareholders' equity.
+The loss on share buybacks used amounted to €1.841 million and was deducted from consolidated equity at 31 December 2019 (vs €376 thousand at December 31, 2018) which reduces the consolidated shareholders' equity.